It's a bit difficult having to summarise a whole decade in a handful of words, especially when such a decade brought so

-In less than 2 years, I had moved from working in an OK-job, in a country at the brink of chaos, to a top-tier AAA game development company – heck, perhaps THE game development company, at least for plenty of people.
+In less than 2 years, I had moved from working in an OK-job, in a country at the brink of chaos, to a top-tier AAA game development company – heck, perhaps THE game development company .

 In 2019, after two and a half years, I decided to move to Paris, where I'm currently working as a Gameplay Programmer at Darewise Entertainment; a startup with a refreshing vision of what game development should be, focused on developing the game of tomorrow: Life Beyond.

 In 10 years: I graduated twice, moved thrice, have lived in 3 different countries and started living my life as an independent adult.

 Looking back, I can see now that I also changed as an individual.
 Maybe that's part of growing up; it's such a bittersweet feeling.

-Despite so many achievements, sometimes I even feel that I don't deserve all of the good things that have happened to me so far.
+Despite so many achievements, sometimes I even feel that I don't deserve all the good things that have happened to me so far.
 Things are moving so fast and I need time to catch my breath and say thanks – to others and to myself.

 Looking in retrospective, I haven't lived my life to the fullest, so to speak.
-I would have liked to have better invested some of my time over the past years.
+I would have preferred to have better invested some of my time over the past years.
 This is particularly true given the fact that I had so much more free time in the past, when I didn't have as many duties and obligations as today.

 Having a full-time job, I usually return home exhausted; my body no longer being able to withstand late nights of creative work.
 It's almost ironical how when I don't have the time, I have the energy to work; and vice versa.